AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

      Print(ofs) << "Print to a file" << std::endl;
      ofs.close();

+.. _sec:basics:parmparse:

 ParmParse
 =========

-ParmParse in AMReX\_ParmParse.H is a class providing a database for the storage and retrieval of command-line and input-file arguments.
+ParmParse in AMReX_ParmParse.H is a class providing a database for the storage and retrieval of command-line and input-file arguments.
 When amrex::Initialize() is called, the first command-line argument after the executable name (if there is one and it does not contain character =) is taken to be the inputs file, and the contents in the file are used to initialize the ParmParse database.
 The rest of the command-line arguments are also parsed by ParmParse.
 The format of the inputs file is a series of definitions in the form of prefix.name = value value ....
 For each line, texts after # are comments.
 Here is an